lanl/MF-LBM/README.md

    ```
    1. CPU version
         ```sh
-        # Make necessary changes to makefile:
+        # Make necessary changes to the makefile:
         # Choose CPU as the architecture option.
-        # Choose proper compiler.
+        # Choose a proper compiler.
         # Enabling OpenMP is recommended.
-        # See instructions in makefile for more information.
+        # See instructions in the makefile for more information.
         your-preferred-editor makefile
         make
         # MF_LBM.cpu will be generated
         ```
     1. GPU version
         ```sh
-        # Make necessary changes to makefile:
+        # Make necessary changes to the makefile:
         # Choose GPU as the architecture option.
-        # Choose PGI compiler.
+        # Choose the PGI compiler (recommended for NVIDIA GPU).
         # OpenMP must be disabled.
-        # See instruction in makefile for more information.
+        # See instruction in the makefile for more information.
         your-preferred-editor makefile
         # Make sure to enable OpenACC in preprocessor.
         your-preferred-editor 0.src/preprocessor.h